Krillle/signalk-to-venus/README.md

 Changes on the Cerbo (touchscreen or VRM) will be sent back to Signal K. Works for:
 - Switch state
 - Dimmer level

+**Note**: The plugin automatically filters out Cerbo GX internal relays (`venus-0` and `venus-1`) to prevent feedback loops.
+These relays are managed directly by Venus OS and should not be bridged back through Signal K.

 ---